 We’re paying $200-$250/month

 You won’t find him on OnlineJobs.ph.
-Or anywhere else for that matter.
-Because he or she doesn’t exist.
+Or anywhere else, for that matter.
+These people don’t exist.

 It doesn’t matter whether you’re hiring locally or overseas: